List of Undead Unluck characters: Soul

 Soul (ソウル, Sōru) is a Concept-Type UMA that embodies the concept of soul, thus being one of the strongest UMAs.
 He is the "First Master Rule UMA" and is the leader of the Master Rules.

 Death

 Death (デス, Desu) is a Concept-Type UMA that embodies the concept of death, thus being one of the strongest UMAs.
-She is the "Second Master Rule UMA", who's Negator is Andy/Victor.
+She is the "Second Master Rule UMA", whose Negator is Andy/Victor.

 Change

 Change (チェンジ, Chenji) is a Concept-Type UMA that embodies the concept of change, thus being one of the strongest UMAs.
-She is the "Third Master Rule UMA", who's Negator is Gina.
+She is the "Third Master Rule UMA", whose Negator is Gina.

 Luck

 Luck (ラック, Rakku) is a Concept-Type UMA that embodies the concept of luck, thus being one of the strongest UMAs.
-They are the "Fourth Master Rule UMA", who's Negator is Fuuko.
+They are the "Fourth Master Rule UMA", whose Negator is Fuuko.

 Justice

 Justice (ジャスティス, Jasutisu) is a Concept-Type UMA that embodies the concept of justice, thus being one of the strongest UMAs.
-They are the "Fifth Master Rule UMA", who's Negator is Juiz.
+They are the "Fifth Master Rule UMA", whose Negator is Juiz.